kaazing/kaazingtest/README.md

 # Updates from Kaazing

 The existing Kaazing client libraries don't currently support HTTP/2 for Server Sent Events.
 We have updated this sample to use the EvtSource package (currently compiled locally as it required minor changes) and HTTP/2 support via the WinHttpHandler package from nuget.
+We've testing EvtSource and HTTP/2 with .NET Core 2.0 and .NET Framework 4.7.2 Console applications.

 ### First, grab and build EvtSource: